Travel Photography: Some Things to Know From the Pro on the Go

-I travel with two cannon digital bodies, a 10d and the newer Canon 20d so I can use two different zoom lenses and have coverage for whatever happens, as well as the security of having a back up.
-My lenses are a 70 to 200 Canon 2.8 zoom, a canon 20 to 35mm L 2.8 zoom and a Ef28 to 135mm image stabilizer, and a 2x tele-extender.
+I travel with two cannon digital bodies, a 10d and the newer Canon 20d so I can use two different zoom lenses and have coverage for whatever happens, as well as the security of having a backup.
+My lenses are a 70 to 200 Canon 2.8 zoom, a canon 20 to 35mm L 2.8 zoom and an Ef28 to 135mm image stabilizer, and a 2x Tele-extender.

 That is a lot of heavy glass.
 But here's why.
 The 20 to 35 is perfect for landscapes and wide enough for interiors.
 The 70 - 200 is my primary portrait lens and gives me enough reach to shoot form a distance if I have to.
 The 28-135 is a great one-camera walk-around lens that gives me wide to telephoto and with its image stabilizer system allows me to shoot at very low shutter speeds in low light.